Waldorfio/weather-app/README.md

 ## Future Features
 - Update page with images of local weather
-- Update background with animater CSS based on weather
+- Update background with animated CSS based on local weather

 ## Dependencies